JTarness/Network-Programming-Final-Project/README.md

 5. In the future, the application will also ask each user at registration if they are interested in being placed in an investing group based on investing preferences

 <b>Run</b>

-Open the APO folder and run APO application(thi starts the API) Open the register file and add credentials
+1. Open the APO folder and run APO application (this starts the API)
+2. Open the register file and add credentials
-Run PythonServer.py
+3. Run PythonServer.py through terminal or direcly

 ## Features
 1. Directly email users information about stock tips and insights